Incorperating Effective Functional Flows into R2R

 • The technical team is working to review existing literature on pulse flows and expand pulse flow routing logic in the model.
 This will increase the granularity of flow related model effects despite the monthly timestep of our CalSim flow input data and the model.

-• The technical team is also working with MBK to incoperate EFF logic into a CalSIM Run that we can use directly in the model.
+• The technical team is working with the COllaboratory for EQuity in Water ALlocations (COEQWAL) to incorporate EFF logic into a CalSIM run.

 What is an EFF